Action of Arsuf

-The action of Arsuf (8 June 1918), was fought between the forces of the British Empire and the Ottoman Empire, German Empire and Austria-Hungary during the Sinai and Palestine Campaign of the First World War.
+The action of Arsuf (8 June 1918), was fought between the forces of the British Empire and those of the Central Powers, namely the Ottoman Empire, German Empire and Austria-Hungary, during the Sinai and Palestine Campaign of the First World War.
 The British Empire forces involved was the 21st (Bareilly) Brigade comprising the 2nd Battalion, Black Watch, the 1st Guides Infantry, the 29th Punjabis and the 1/8th Gurkha Rifles.